timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Documents_InlineCollection_Text.md

 # Text Property

 Gets or adds the text held by the inlines collection.

+## Remarks
 Can be null for complex content.

 ## Definition
 **Namespace:** <a href="N_Avalonia_Controls_Documents">Avalonia.Controls.Documents</a>
-**Assembly:** Avalonia.Controls (in Avalonia.Controls.dll) Version: 11.2.0
+**Assembly:** Avalonia.Controls (in Avalonia.Controls.dll)

 <Tabs groupId="api-code-preview">
 <TabItem value="csharp" label="C#">